Courses

 250. Meso-Scale Meteorology (3)

 Lecture—3 hours.
-Prerequisite: graduate standing, course 150, a course in partial differential equations; or consent of instructor.
+Prerequisite: graduate standing, ATM 150, a course in partial differential equations; or consent of instructor.
 The study of weather phenomena with horizontal spatial dimensions between 2.5 and 2500 kilometers.
 Methods of observational study and numerical modeling of the structure and temporal behavior of these weather systems.
 Offered in alternate years.— M. Igel

 255. Numerical Modeling of the Atmosphere (4)